avinash201199/Free-courses-with-Certificates/CONTRIBUTING.md

  - To design the website you can use HTML, CSS and JavaScript or anything you could suggest better then raise the issue.

 3. If you are beginner then you can contribute by improving the structure or the layout or any mistakes in the repository.

+#### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.